somyakantdash/Nexus-Labs-Node-Run-Full-Guide/CLI-Node.md

 curl https://cli.nexus.xyz/ | sh
 ```

-Then put Ur Node ID
+Then put Ur Node ID & Run it Continuesly

 ## How to get Node ID